Make-School-Courses/ACE1000/README.md

 1. Produce creative writing using a variety of methods
 1. Develop and apply skills of creative insight and critical thinking
-1. Acquire and refine skills in the craft of writing in various forms and genrest
+1. Acquire and refine skills in the craft of writing in various forms and genres
 1. Gain basic knowledge of writing in a broader social context
 1. Form personal relationship to creative process and methods to generate new writing